jvoss/ansible-role-netbox/README.md

 ## General Information

 This role manages the installation and configuration of NetBox.
-This role does not provide PostgreSQL or Redis services that are required dependencies of the application.
+It does not provide PostgreSQL or Redis services that are required dependencies of the application.
 Those tasks are intentionally left to allow the user to manage those services within their own roles and playbooks.
+Please see the [EXAMPLE](EXAMPLE.md) playbook for details about how to manage those services.

+Releases are only issued when necessary to support changes in NetBox.
+This role is continuously tested on new versions of NetBox.
+Please see the [GitHub](https://github.com/jvoss/ansible-role-netbox) repo for the latest compatability information.

 ### Supported Platforms